Skip to content

 General

 Since the Romans, concrete construction has used essentially the same method: forms, reinforcement, mixing, pouring, setting, demolding, repeat.
-This conventional process is costly, time-consuming, and taking a toll on the environment because of its carbon-intensive makeup.
+This conventional process is costly, time- consuming, and taking a toll on the environment because of its carbon-intensive makeup.

 For the first time in history, builders have an alternative to traditional concrete building.
 Concrete 3D printing is an automated process that uses stronger, lighter, and more eco-friendly materials.
 It dramatically reduces build time and material usage while expanding job site safety and design possibilities.

 X-Hab 3D’s agile, expeditionary approach reduces the need for site preparation, heavy equipment, and local infrastructure, resulting in significant savings in time and cost.
-It also enables construction in remote areas where supporting equipment and infrastructure isn’t available.
+It also enables construction in remote areas where supporting equipment and infrastructure isn’t

 • 3D concrete printer with on-board power system, extrusion system, print heads, & material feed system

-• Software for design & real-time adjustment
+• Software for design & printing instructions

-• Proprietary concrete mix (optional)
+• Non-proprietary concrete mix (optional)

 • Spare parts kit, instruction manual, setup, training, safety gear, & tech support